 But which words does Word count?
-If you've tricked out the Status Bar like I showed you, you'll already see a word count just to the right of the page and section numbers.
-Click on that (or go to Review tab > Word Count), and you'll get a dialog box like this:
+If you’ve tricked out the Status Bar like I showed you, you’ll already see the number of words just to the right of the page and section numbers.
+Click on that (or go to Review tab > Word Count), and you’ll get a dialog box like this:

 Counting footnotes versus not

 See that checkbox that says “include textboxes, footnotes and endnotes”?
 That wasn’t always there.
 It used to be that Word wouldn’t count the words in footnotes (and, apparently, endnotes and text boxes).
 So that’s good news.

 However, you need to be aware that, if you’re relying on the number that’s shown in your Status Bar, that’s dependent on whether this checkbox is checked.
 (Test it out for yourself.)

 Counting only certain words

 But both the Status Bar and the Word Count dialog box count the words in the entire document.
 Depending on your court’s requirements, you may only be required to count the words in the brief itself (i.e., excluding the introductory material like Table of Authorities and the end-of-brief certificate of service, signature block, etc.).

 So how do you limit it to just the section of the document that needs words counted?

 [NOTE: The above video was recorded using Word 2019.
 All instructions work in versions 2010-2016.]

 - You can find Word Count on the left end of the Review tab.